 b.
 The Harry J. Saunders Cup is open to 2nd Division Reserve, 3rd Division and 4th Division teams.

 c.
 The Over-30 Cup is open to Over-30 Division and Over-40 Division teams.

-2. The competition shall have a group stage and then a "knockout" (single loss elimination) playoff.
+2. The cups are expected to start in January.
+The competition shall have a group stage and then a "knockout" (single loss elimination) playoff.

 TEAMS & PLAYERS